 June 22–26, 2020, 9:00 am–3:30 pm

 Extended day hours available on request

-Come to the Mississippi waterfront to play music, get creative, bake bread, and construct books all while looking at how storytelling is all around us.
-During this day camp, children can enjoy new experiences each day at Mill City Museum and will walk with camp leaders to four top art centers nearby, including the Guthrie Theater, Mill City Museum, Minnesota Center for Book Arts, and MacPhail Center for Music and new this year, the American Institute of Architects.
+Come to the Mississippi River waterfront to play music, get creative, bake bread and construct books all while looking at how storytelling is all around us.
+During this day camp, children can enjoy new experiences each day at five top arts and culture centers, including the Guthrie Theater, Mill City Museum, Minnesota Center for Book Arts, MacPhail Center for Music and new this year, the American Institute of Architects.